 While the global availability of services and data offers companies advantages, it also gives rise to a number of challenges, particularly as regards national email archiving obligations (Germany’s Principles Regarding the Proper Keeping and Preservation of Books, Records, and Documents in Electronic Format and Regarding Data Access) or data protection regulations.
 MailStore Server can help make sure that companies working with cloud-based services meet these requirements in a legally compliant way.

-Premium support for Google Apps, too
+Premium support for G Suite (formerly Google Apps), too

 - User account synchronization and authentication against the Google Cloud: This allows end users to conveniently log in to MailStore Server using their Google login data and work with their archived emails.